michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

 statistical significance thresholds when identifying novel effects.
-To reduce the likelihood of false positives, they recommend a threshold of 0.005 for statistical significance, and that the traditional threshold of 0.05 should be rebranded as ‘suggestive’ of an assocation.
+To reduce the likelihood of false positives, they recommend a threshold of 0.005 for statistical significance, and that the traditional threshold of 0.05 should be rebranded as ‘suggestive’ of an association.
 According to these criteria, a statistically significant effect is found for the interaction between treatment and 2019/20 but none of the other years.
 The interaction between treatment and 2016/17 is suggestive of an